 - what the colours and symbols represent.

-This NAIDOC Week classroom activities pack can be downloaded for free to help support the learning experiences you shape for your students during NAIDOC Week.
+This NAIDOC Week classroom activities pack can be downloaded to help support the learning experiences you shape for your students during NAIDOC Week.

 The NAIDOC Week Teaching Resource Pack contains a variety of activities, posters and worksheets for you and your students to use.